Tag

 Ring

 Ring might have become popular thanks to its lineup of , but it also manufacturers one of the best outdoor smart plugs.
-You’ll need a Ring Bridge or similar device to access all its features (including mobile notifications), but that’s about the only drawback to this well-designed product.
+You’ll need a Ring Bridge or similar device to access all its features (including ), but that’s about the only drawback to this well-designed product.
 Standout features include two outlets, a compact footprint, and the option to program schedules or timers for your gadgets.
 It’s also easy to sync with the rest of your Alexa products.

 Just imagine controlling your yard lights or seasonal decorations even when on vacation.
 You can do that and more right from your phone with these weather-resistant outdoor smart plugs.
 Many don’t even require a hub, as some are fully functional on their own, and others work with your current system.